Wah Seong Corporation

-It is a major oil & gas service group in Asia and provides a wide range of services globally such as highly specialised pipe coating, corrosion protection, drilling supplies as well as EPC, fabrication and rental of gas compressors.
-Wah Seong is also a leading distributor and manufacturer of building materials and spiral welded steel pipes for water transmission and infrastructure use.
+It is a major oil & gas service group in Asia and provides a wide range of services globally such as highly specialized pipe coating, corrosion protection, drilling supplies as well as EPC, fabrication and rental of gas compressors.
+Wasco is also a leading distributor and manufacturer of building materials and spiral welded steel pipes for water transmission and infrastructure use.

-Wah Seong has companies and operations across the globe in Singapore, Indonesia, Australia, China, India, the UAE, Saudi Arabia, Nigeria and the USA, while its operational headquarters is in Kuala Lumpur, Malaysia.
+Wasco has companies and operations across the globe in Singapore, Indonesia, Australia, China, India, the UAE, Saudi Arabia, Nigeria and the USA, while its operational headquarters is in Kuala Lumpur, Malaysia.

-The Wah Seong group employs more than 3,000 employees globally.
+The Wasco group employs more than 3,000 employees globally.